 You’ll also get one free stopover, with additional ones just $100 USD each.

-Plus, if you fly United, Copa or Avianca, you won’t pay fuel surcharges.
+Plus, if you fly United, Copa or Avianca, they also don’t charge fuel surcharges.

 As you can do an open-jaw ticket within the same region, you could hypothetically do the following itinerary for 60,000 miles: